Rick Pitino to coach Greek national basketball team

-ATHENS, Greece (AP)Rick Pitino has agreed to coach the Greek national basketball team and lead the country’s effort to qualify for the 2020 Tokyo Olympics.
+ATHENS, Greece (AP)Rick Pitino has agreed to coach the Greek national basketball team and lead its effort to qualify for the 2020 Tokyo Olympics.

-The Greek basketball federation said Friday that Pitino will be officially presented on Monday, when details of his agreement will be announced.
+The Greek basketball federation says Pitino will be officially presented on Monday, when details of his agreement will be announced.

-”Really honored to be coaching the Greek National team,” Pitino wrote on Twitter. ”Have a lot of work and preparation ahead but I’m looking forward to the challenge.”

 The 67-year-old American coached Greek club Panathinaikos last season and guided the team to victory in the country’s cup competition before returning to the United States.
 He remains popular among Greek fans despite his outspoken criticism of smoking and rowdy behavior by spectators at games.